 - Conversations to be kept to a minimum

-Alternatively, head to a spa-specific site like spaseekers.com which can filter your searches for spa breaks, deals, weekends and more.
-Perfect if you're looking to get away for a few days!
+Alternatively, head to a spa-specific site like Spa Seekers, which can filter your searches for spa breaks, deals, weekends and more.
+Perfect if you're looking to get away for a few days when you can!

 Sign up to our free daily email for the latest royal and entertainment news, interesting opinion, expert advice on styling and beauty trends, and no-nonsense guides to the health and wellness questions you want answered.

 Lucy is a UK-based beauty journalist who has written for the likes of Marie Claire, Cosmopolitan, OK!, Women's Health and more, as well as contributing to woman&home.
 Her work covers everything from expert skin and haircare tips to the latest product launches and the show-stopping beauty looks spotted backstage at London Fashion Week.
 During her career she's interviewed some seriously famous faces, from Little Mix to Drag Race royalty The Vivienne, as well as chatting to the industry's leading hairdressers, dermatologists and make-up artists.

 Does Zara Tindall have security and what does she do for a job?